BurlapRobot/pdx-fss/content/content-grid.md

     text: "Your donation will support FSS PDX's on-going memorial project, which honors victims and raises awareness about traffic violence in Portland.
-      Donations will also be used to support victims and advocate for sound policy solution.
+      Donations will also be used to support victims and advocate for sound policy solutions.
 We are an all volunteer organization and appreciate you support.  "
     cta: Support Us
     ctaLink: /donate